Sport in Tonga: Rugby union

-Rugby union is the national sport, and the national team (ʻIkale Tahi, or Sea Eagles) has performed quite well on the international stage.
+Rugby union is the national sport, and the national team (ʻIkale Tahi, or Sea Eagles) has performed on the international stage.
 Though Tongans are passionate rugby followers and players, their small population base means that, much like its Pacific Island neighbours, Samoa and Fiji, Tonga has a limited yet talented player pool, and sometimes struggles with the resources and numbers of larger nations.
 Young talent often emigrates or is poached to countries which offer greater prospects of individual success such as New Zealand, Australia and Europe.
 Nevertheless, all three countries perform far beyond their population base size.

 Tonga has competed in six Rugby World Cups since 1987.
 The 2007 and 2011 Rugby World Cups were Tonga's most successful to date: Tonga won two out of four matches in each and was in a running chance for the quarter-finals.
 In the 2007 Rugby World Cup, Tonga won its first two matches, against the USA 25–15, and Samoa 19–15; and came very close to upsetting the eventual winners of the 2007 tournament, the South African Springboks, losing 30–25.
 A loss to England, 36–20 in their last pool game ended their hopes of making the knockout stages.
 Nevertheless, by picking up third place in their pool games behind South Africa and England, Tonga earned automatic qualification for the 2011 Rugby World Cup in New Zealand.

 In Pool A of the 2011 Rugby World Cup, Tonga beat both Japan 31–18, and the 5th ranked eventual finalist France 19–14 in the latter pool stages.
 However, a previous heavy defeat to the All Blacks at the tournament's opener (41–10) and a subsequent tight loss to Canada (25–20) meant that Tonga lost out to France (who also lost to the New Zealand All Blacks) for the quarter-finals due to 2 bonus points and a points difference of 46.
 Tonga's best results prior to 2007 came in 1995, when they beat Ivory Coast 29–11, and 1999 when they beat Italy 28–25 (although with only 14 men they lost heavily to England, 101–10).
 Tonga emerged victoryless in the 1987 and 2003 Rugby World Cups, and did not qualify for the 1991 Rugby World Cup.